tillabendum/survey/README.md

   %1b -- 1 bit that is represented as is

-  %8d -- 8 bits represented in decimal format
+  %8d -- 8 bits represented in signed decimal format

+  %6u -- 6 bits represented in unsigned decimal format

   %3n -- (nihil) 3 bits are not represented and dropped away

     1 0 1  0 1  0 1 1 0 1 = 685
     -----  ---  ---------
-     %3d   %2n    %5x
+     %3u   %2n    %5x

     >> survey -f '%3d%2n %5x' 685
     5 d

-  Leftmost 3 bits are represented as decimal, next 2 bits are ignored, then space ( between 5 and d ) shown as is and 5 bit shown as hex.
+  Leftmost 3 bits are represented as unsigned decimal, next 2 bits are ignored, then space ( between 5 and d ) shown as is and 5 bit shown as hex.

   If argument binary representation takes less bits than format demands, missing leftmost digits are padded with zeros.